ChantalvDuin/event-prosthetic-vision/dvs_phosphenes/README.md

 **2. Convert CORe50 images to video**

-Transform CORe50 image frames to video using the CORe50_img_to_vid.py.
+Transform CORe50 image frames to video using the `CORe50_img_to_vid.py`.

 **3. Generate synthetic eventstream from CORe50 videos**

-Generate and save eventstream generated using EventStream.py and v2e framework with the EventStream function  'convert_video_to_events_v2e_command'.
+Generate and save eventstream generated using `EventStream.py` and v2e framework with the EventStream function `convert_video_to_events_v2e_command`.
 Make sure to have the v2e framework and needed packages installed.

 **4. Transform eventstreams of CORe50 to chosen Event representation and corresponding event-based prosthetic vision**

-Generate the phosphene representation corresponding event-based CORe50 images using the 'event_vision_pipeline.py' with the specified different event represenentations and transformations of 'EventRepresentation.py'.
+Generate the phosphene representation corresponding event-based CORe50 images using the `event_vision_pipeline.py` with the specified different event represenentations and transformations of `EventRepresentation.py`.
 Make sure to have the tonic framework and needed packages installed.

 **5. Generate Canny Edge detection CORe50 prosthetic vision**

-Generate the canny edge detection CORe50 phosphene representations.
+Generate the canny edge detection CORe50 phosphene representations using `canny_edge_pipeline.py`.

 **6. Download CORe50 bounding boxes**